serhiy-dranko/Dataskools/Week_10/Day_1/reflection_to_the_tasks.md

 6. Find all rider types in `trips` that appear at high-capacity stations (capacity over 30) but do not appear at any low-capacity station (capacity 30 or under) — this needs both an `IN`/`EXISTS` and a `NOT IN`/`NOT EXISTS` working together.
 7. Take one query from this block and rewrite it as an equivalent `JOIN`.
 Note which version reads more clearly for that specific question, and why.
 8. Write one sentence on when you'd now reach for `EXISTS` over `IN` by default, based on what Task 4 showed you.

+   I'd reach for EXISTS over IN by default whenever the subquery's column could contain NULLs, since NOT IN silently returns zero rows if even one NULL sneaks into the subquery's result, while NOT EXISTS (and EXISTS) evaluate row-by-row and are immune to that trap.

 ---